Zasterify/Python-Practice/README.md

 ## Instructions

-1. Create a new branch and call it `"string_and_console_output"`
-2. In this new branch create a new folder and call it `"Console Output Practice"`
-3. Inside this folder, create a file and call it `"show.py"`.
-4. Inside `show.py`:
+1. In the branch `"string_and_console_output"` find the file `"show.py"` and do the following:
-   a.
-Print your name to the console
+   - Save your full name to a variable called `"name"`
+   - Save your age to a variable called `"age"`
-   b.
-Print where you are from
+   - Save where you are from to a variable called `"country"`
-   c.
-Print what college you attend.
+   - Save where you go to school to a variable called `"college"`
+2. Create a few sentences that use the variables above.
+Check out the example below.

+_Notice that the items in the variables only hold the value they are assigned.
+This means i can change them later on and still run the same program to show a different output.
+Try it by putting your name, and then putting a friend's name.
+You will show me both of these._

 ## Example Outputs

 When I run your file, I should see something like this:

-1.  _My name is Emmanuel Ogunjirin_
+1. _My name is Emmanuel Ogunjirin.
+I am 20 years old.
+I am from the country Nigeria, and i attend the University of Virginia_
-    _I am from Nigeria_
-    _I attend the Univeristy of Virginia_
-2.  _My name is Debo Ogunjirin_
-    _I am from Nigeria_
-    _I attend Gallaudet University_